Lindsay89/beautiful-react-ui/src/components/Layout/Sidebar/README.md

 </div>
 ```

-### Collapsible and Divider
+### Collapsible, Group and Divider

+A **Sidebar.Collapsible** component groups into a single collapsible item components of type Sidebar.Item and/or Sidebar.Divider

-A **Sidebar.Collapsible** component groups together components of type Sidebar.Item and/or Sidebar.Divider.
+A **Sidebar.Group** component groups together components of type Sidebar.Item and/or Sidebar.Divider.

 A **Sidebar.Divider** shows a divider line between two items.